quicwg/multipath/draft-ietf-quic-multipath.md

 in {{QUIC-TRANSPORT}}.

-When more than one path is available, hosts shall monitor the arrival of non-probing packets and the acknowledgements for the packets sent over each path.
-Hosts SHOULD stop sending traffic on a path if for at least the period of the idle timeout as specified in {{Section 10.1. of QUIC-TRANSPORT}}
+When more than one path is available, hosts shall monitor the arrival of packets and acknowledgements for packets sent over each path.
+Hosts MAY consider closing a path if for at least the period of the idle timeout as specified in {{Section 10.1. of QUIC-TRANSPORT}}
-(a) no non-probing packet was received or (b) no non-probing packet sent over this path was acknowledged, but MAY ignore that rule if it would disqualify all available paths.
+(a) no packet was received or (b) no packet sent over this path was acknowledged.
+Endpoints that desire to close a path because of the idle timer rule MUST do so explicitly by sending a PATH_ABANDON frame on another active path, as defined in {{path-close}}.

 To avoid idle timeout of a path, endpoints can send ack-eliciting packets such as packets containing PING frames